donzelot/hn70ap/circuitboard/README.md

 SPI Flash
 ---------
 This memory is used to store the firmware update to be programmed by the bootloader, and a flash filesystem for file storage.
 It is connected to bus SPI2.

+NuttX creates two partitions on it:
+* a 2 MB partition for firmware updates
+* a 6 MB partition for data storage

 ```
 MOSI2  PB15/54